gradha/gradha.github.io/src/articles/13-unit-testing-installation-instructions.rst

-The secure shell abstraction forces us to make a script which works remotely, can be run at any time, and we can run one instance in our development machine (macosx) and another one on a virtual box or hosted server (linux).
+The secure shell abstraction forces us to make a script which works remotely, can be run at any time, and we can run one instance in our development machine (MacOSX) and another one on a virtual box or hosted server (Linux).
 Secure shells are also easier to set up with public/private keys to avoid interactive prompts during testing.
 Of course you can set up passwords into the test scripts, but you have to be careful about `private secrets not leaking to